leaguevine/leaguevine-ultistats/README.md

 >bbb server
 ```
 5. Navigate your browser to http://localhost:8000

-This won't work, at least not entirely.
-The problem is that I have pushState enabled and that requires rewrites.
-It is probably possible to modify grunt-bbb to enable rewrites.
-That's up to you.
-Alternatively, you can disable pushState and then prepend all of the links in this app with #.

-###Getting started locally - Method 2 - Apache
-1. Download this repo.
-2. Set apache to serve this app's folder as webroot either directly or using vhosts (lots of good resources via google)
-3. Enable rewrites.
-    * Make sure apache is configured to AllowOverride All
-    * Use the .htaccess file in this repo.
-4. Point your browser to http://localhost (actually I use vhosts to serve out of http://ultistats.localhost)

 ##Summary
 Leaguevine Ultistats (lvus) is a Web App targeting mobile devices for tracking gameplay statistics in the sport of Ultimate.